 There are lots of places to take your Cavoodle, but few measure up to the parks in Queensland.
-There’s nothing like a good walk in one of these picturesque Queensland parks!
+There’s nothing like a good walk for your Cavoodle around your local parks in Queensland!

 Wongi State Forest Park

 This is one of the most gorgeous parks in Queensland.
 Wongi State Park features a gorgeous golden-brown lake, coloured as such from the tannins in the surrounding paperbark trees.
 The forest itself is a lovely walk, as there are lots of trails for you and your Cavoodle to explore.
 Paperbacks and eucalypt trees are the primary attraction in this forest reserve, and the lake is a beautiful backdrop in any season.

 Your Cavoodle will love this park solely for the number of things to sniff!
 Additionally, Wongi State Forest has plenty of long and short trails that can accommodate hikers and bikers alike.

 Located just outside of Brisbane is the stunningly gorgeous Moreton Bay Marine Park.
 This park features offshore reefs and expansive wetlands that are home to numerous aquatic species.
 The soft sandy shores of this park make it pleasant to walk through for both people and puppies!